slick2/traffic-jammer/readme.txt

 7. Reports - Top User Agents

 == Changelog ==
+= 1.0.10 =
+* fix bug on detecting real IP when domain is using Cloudflare proxy

 = 1.0.9 =
 * fix bug on updating abuseipdb key and options
 * added checking of error when calling abuseipdb endpoint